JiangXue0820/ai_agent-currency_converter/README.md

 ```
 $ python3 run_agent.py
-🧐 AI Agent Currency Converter is ready!
+🧠 AI Agent Currency Converter is ready!
 Type your query below (or type 'exit' to quit):

->>> Your query: convert 100 EURO to Malaysian Ringgit
+>>> Input your query here: Convert 100 EURO to Malaysian Ringgit
 >>> Query processing ...
 >>> Response:
-Thought: I need to convert 100 Euros to Malaysian Ringgit using the currency conversion tool
+- Initial Thought: I need to use the currency conversion tool to convert EURO to Malaysian Ringgit
-Plan: Use convert_currency tool to convert 100 EUR to MYR.
+- Initial Plan: Use convert_currency tool to convert 100 EURO to MYR.
 Return the conversion result
+- Reflection: The generated plan is appropriate for the task.
+The currency conversion tool is correctly chosen for converting EURO (EUR) to Malaysian Ringgit (MYR).
+The parameters are accurate, and the plan is efficient with a single tool call.
+No changes are needed.
+- Final Plan: Use convert_currency tool to convert 100 EURO to MYR.
+Return the conversion result
-Results: 100 EUR = 502.16 MYR
+- Results: 100 EUR = 502.16 MYR
 --------------------------------------------------
 ```